ibm-cloud-docs/log-analysis/infrastructure/ubuntu-baremetal.md

   years:  2018, 2022
 lastupdated: "2022-02-02"

-keywords: IBM, Log Analysis, logging, ubuntu, tutorial
+keywords: IBM, Log Analysis, logging, ubuntu, tutorial, bare metal

 subcollection: log-analysis

+content-type: tutorial
+account-plan: lite
+completion-time: 1h

 ---

 {{site.data.keyword.attribute-definition-list}}

-# Logging with Bare metals
+# Logging with bare metal servers
 {: #ubuntu_baremetal}
+{: toc-content-type="tutorial"}
+{: toc-completion-time="1h"}

-Use the {{site.data.keyword.la_full}} service to monitor and manage logs from a bare metal in a centralized logging system on the {{site.data.keyword.cloud_notm}}.
+Use the {{site.data.keyword.la_full}} service to monitor and manage logs from a bare metal server in a centralized logging system on the {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

+These instructions are for Ubuntu Linux systems but can be used for other Linux systems.
+{: note}

 You can collect and monitor system and application logs.

 By default, the logging agent for Ubuntu monitors log files in the `/var/log` directory.
 For example, the Ubuntu system log (`/var/log/syslog`) is monitored by default.

-On the {{site.data.keyword.cloud_notm}}, configure an bare metal to forward logs to an {{site.data.keyword.la_full_notm}} instance by completing the following steps:
+On the {{site.data.keyword.cloud_notm}}, configure a bare metal server to forward logs to an {{site.data.keyword.la_full_notm}} instance by completing the following steps:

-1. Provision a bare metal running Ubuntu Linux.
+1. Provision a bare metal server running Ubuntu Linux.
 2. Provision an instance of the {{site.data.keyword.la_full_notm}} service.
-3. Configure the logging agent in the bare metal.
+3. Configure the logging agent in the bare metal server.
 4. Optionally, add additional directories to be monitored by the agent.

 ![Component overview on the {{site.data.keyword.cloud_notm}}](../images/ubuntu.png "Component overview on the {{site.data.keyword.cloud_notm}}")

-In this tutorial, you will learn how to configure an bare metal to forward logs to an {{site.data.keyword.la_full_notm}} instance.
+In this tutorial, you will learn how to configure a bare metal server to forward logs to an {{site.data.keyword.la_full_notm}} instance.

 ## Before you begin
 {: #ubuntu_baremetal_prereqs}